Mariko Finch: How did you first get into photography?

 MF: You're very well-known for your images of animals in their natural habitat, and also your conservation and charity work.
 However, you've spoken about your frustration at being described as merely a wildlife photographer.
 Is that term is too limiting?

-DY: It's a combination of several things: firstly, the picture going up for auction at Sotheby's is about humanity.
+DY: It's a combination of several things: firstly, much of my work is about humanity.
 That's what fascinates me.
 I'm about to head to North Korea to start a project there, again, photographing people.
 I remember once speaking to Dennis Stephenson when he was on the board of Tate, he said to me of all the forms of art in the world, the one that least engaged him was wildlife photography.
 When I asked him why, he said: "it can be a little bit too literal".
 But I think my approach to wildlife photography is to see it very much as art rather than recording a moment.

 MF: You have a very distinctive style that is reminiscent of classical modernist photography, with images ranging from the purest white to the deepest black – and a strong emphasis on composition.
 Are there particular photographers throughout history that have resonate with you?